 A car accident attorney will deal with the insurance companies and manage this entire process, including demonstrating that the driver breached his duty to drive carefully, that the breach of duty caused an accident, and that his negligent actions resulted in serious bodily injuries.

-How Long do Car Accident Claims Take to Settle?
+How Long Do Car Accident Claims Take To Settle?

 When litigation is necessary, the legal steps that are generally followed from start to finish are: